shravan20/fosstrak-india/CONTRIBUTING.md

 Once you have set up the project on your local machine and created a new branch, you can start making changes:

+- **Add FOSS events into platform**: Add Free and Open Source Software (FOSS) events to the platform by submitting a pull request (PR).
+This allows for showcasing all ongoing events within your organization or community, enabling FOSS enthusiasts to discover and participate in these events.
-- Code: Write or modify code to implement your contribution.
+- **Code**: Write or modify code to implement your contribution.
-- Documentation: Update project documentation to reflect your changes.
+- **Documentation**: Update project documentation to reflect your changes.

 # Code Style